Amane-Fujimiya/Amane-Fujimiya.github.io/2025/_posts/2025-03-20-Raman_spec.md

 4. **Transition energy** between states are $E_{fi}=E_{f}-E_{i}$, and can be defined more by the associated $\omega$: $$E_{fi}=\hbar \omega_{fi},\omega_{fi}=\omega_{f}-\omega_{i}$$
 5. The *incident radiation* will be taken to consists of one or more **monochromatic EM waves** (of singular colour) of frequency $\omega_{1},\omega_{2},\dots$ with photon energies $\hbar \omega_{1},\hbar \omega_{2},\dots$ If there is only **one** monochromatic component, the interaction is called *one-colour process*.
 Conversely, for $M$ components, it is called $\mathbf{M}$-colour process.
 6. All light-scattering processes are characterized by the fact that, unlike direct absorption, the *energy* of an *incident photon* is not **required** to be equal to the energy corresponding to the difference between two discrete energy levels of the material system.

 ### II.2.
 Optical processes
-Optical properties and processes observed in optical system is comprised of several definitions and terms describing such.
+Optical properties and processes observed in optical system consists of several definitions and terms describing such.

 The simplest group of optical phenomena consists of **reflection**, **propagation**, and **transmission**.
 These phenomena can occur while light propagates through an optical medium.
 In the propagation phase (of the interaction between material and the incident light that was not reflected), there are several phenomena that can happens: